alexle/alexle.github.com/posts/mail-how-become-software-developer.markdown

 ####1) Address your weaknesses####

 I don't know what qualifications they were looking for, but if attending Devboot camp is really important to you, then ask yourself why you failed the interview.

 Did you stumble through algorithm questions?
 Then brush up on linked lists, binary search trees, hash tables, etc..
 Google the different algorithms and try to implement them in C or Python or Java.

 Did you get passed over due to lack of experience?
 Look for ways to expand your skillset in the particular technology you're interested in.
 Perhaps it's setting up a personal server at home to work with SQL databases.
 Or making an HTML5 snake game that involves graphics and game logic.
-Whatever it is, nothing beats hands-on experience.
+Hands-on experience is *invaluable*.

 ####2) Start a portfolio####

 Sign up for an account on Github.
 Dabble in some open source projects.
 Start a blog that shares your experiences and showcases your side projects.

 Or better yet, try creating your own web app on Heroku.
 You'll learn about designing the front end (Html/Css/Javascript), backend (Ruby), and bridging the two with the framework (RoR).
-And it's all free!
-You may not have a fancy degree, but at least you'll be able to demonstrate a working product during your next interview.
+The best part is that it's all free!
+You may not have a degree/certification, but at least you'll be able to demonstrate a working product during your next interview.

 ####3) Keep taking the coding classes####

 Do them over and over again until you're comfortable with the logic and programming.
 The language itself is less relevant than understanding how simple data structures and code flow works, so pick your favorite and run with it.

 Learn how to implement objects and classes.
 Learn about inheritance and encapsulation.
 Incorporate basic design patterns into your code.

 ####4) Try to get an internship####